If you still harbor the delusion that Macs are relatively impervious to malware, yet another Mac-targeted attack should disabuse you of that notion. A

 Flashback Malware Removal Tool

-He also recommends using Mac's built-in Keychain password manager, enabling full disk or FileVault, upgrading to Adobe Reader 10 or later, and installing a good security solution.
+He also recommends using Mac's built-in Keychain password manager, enabling full disk encryption or FileVault, upgrading to Adobe Reader 10 or later, and installing a good security solution.
 For the latter, as might be expected, Raiu recommends Kaspersky Anti-Virus for Mac.

 On a related front, Apple on Friday released the Flashback malware removal tool, in addition to the Java update it issued last week.